Shermayster/digitalgarden/src/site/notes/Notes on ECMAScript 2022.md

 ```

 ## Object.hashOwn() method
-the method is useful to check if an object has an own property non-inherited property
+the method is useful to check if an object has an own property non-inherited property.
 ```javascript
 const objPrototype = {
   protoProp: 'protoProp',